mosmo0220/log4daily/README.md

 ### Project Structure 🗂️

-📂 **app**: The main directory containing source code and tests.
-Testing is performed using the **doctest** library to ensure code reliability and correctness.
+📂 **app**: The main directory contain source files, include files and headers file

-📂 **include**: Contains essential libraries used within the application.

 Documentation will be added at first stable version